快速導覽

 Take a walk in Hong Kong city center

-Is there anywhere worth visiting after dinner?
-If you are not tired yet, you can walk slowly from Mong Kok to Tsim Sha Tsui Pier like we did, and then take the Star Ferry to see the night view of Victoria Harbor one more time.
-On the way, you can experience the street scene of Kowloon Peninsula in the middle of the night.
-If you have not had the opportunity to enjoy the night view of both sides of Victoria Harbor at sea in the past two days since you have been in Hong Kong, I believe now is the best time to arrange this trip.
+If you don’t feel tired yet, you can walk slowly from Mong Kok to Tsim Sha Tsui Pier like we did.
+Taking the Star Ferry from Tsim Sha Tsui Pier to Central Pier, you will have the opportunity to see the night view of Victoria Harbor one more time, and on the way, you can experience the scenery of the main streets of the Kowloon Peninsula in the middle of the night.

 More hotel discounts: Use Klook mobile APP to book a hotel room for the first time, enter HotelOnApp to enjoy an extra 5% discount